 I am senior researcher in the forensic software engineering-group at the Netherlands Forensic Institute.
 In addition to this, I was professor of Automated Digital Forensics at Zuyd University (2015-2019) and before that I was researcher at the Software Analysis & Transformation-group at the Centrum Wiskunde & Informatica (2009-2013).

-I regularly review papers for journals and conferences in the areas of both digital forensics and software engineering, including Journal of Digital Investigation and KSII Transactions on Internet and Information Systems.
+I regularly review papers for journals and conferences in the areas of both digital forensics and software engineering, including Forensic Science International: Digital Investigation and KSII Transactions on Internet and Information Systems.